williamteav/personal_website/blog/post002/entry.md

 <center><img src="AT6.JPG"></center>

 Months before the attack on Pearl Harbor, the Army Air Corps established Merced Army Air Field (later Castle Air Force Base) to train pilots.
-A popular training aircraft of the time was the North American AT-6 Texan.
+A popular training aircraft of the time was the **North American AT-6 Texan**.
 This particular aircraft was operated by the Royal Canadian Air Force prior to its acquisition by the museum.

 <center><img src="BT13.JPG"></center>

-The Vultee BT-13 Valiant was an intermediate trainer for pilots during World War II.
+The **Vultee BT-13 Valiant** was an intermediate trainer for pilots during World War II.

 <center><img src="B18.JPG"></center>